You could be eligible for BRITISH NATIONALITY in the following circumstances:

 The United Kingdom includes England, Wales, Scotland and Northern Ireland.
 Before 31.03.1922, it included what is now the Republic of Ireland.
-For nationality purposes, the UK includes the Channel Islands and the Isle of Man.
+For nationality purposes, the UK includes the Channel Islands (Jersey Guernsey and Sark) and the Isle of Man.

 British passport holders aged between 18-30 qualify for a Working Holiday Visa for the following countries: